ishitabanait/Credit-Risk-Analysis/README.md

 Credit risk represents the potential for financial loss when borrowers fail to meet their debt obligations.
 It is a critical consideration for lenders, encompassing both borrower-specific factors and broader economic conditions.
 Credit risk is typically assessed and quantified using credit ratings provided by agencies such as FICO, S&P Global, Moody’s, and Fitch Ratings.
 These ratings help determine the likelihood of default and the associated financial risks.

+## Dataset Information
+This analysis uses the Lending Club Loan Dataset, which provides comprehensive information on loan performance and borrower characteristics.
+Lending Club is a well-known online lending platform that connects borrowers and investors.
+The dataset includes various features such as loan amounts, interest rates, repayment terms, borrower income, credit scores, and loan statuses (e.g., fully paid, charged off).

+### Key Features of the Dataset:
+- **Loan Amount**: The principal amount of the loan.
+- **Interest Rate**: The annual interest rate charged on the loan.
+- **Loan Term**: The duration of the loan (typically in months).
+- **Installment**: The monthly payment amount.
+- **Grade and Sub-Grade**: Lending Club’s internal rating system to assess creditworthiness.
+- **Employment Length**: The borrower’s length of employment in years.
+- **Annual Income**: The borrower’s reported annual income.
+- **Debt-to-Income Ratio (DTI)**: The borrower’s monthly debt payments divided by their monthly income.
+- **Home Ownership**: Indicates whether the borrower owns a home.
+- **Loan Status**: The current status of the loan (e.g., fully paid, charged off, current).
+- **Credit Score**: Borrower’s credit score range.
+- **Purpose**: The stated purpose of the loan (e.g., debt consolidation, credit card, home improvement).
+This dataset is publicly available and has been widely used for research in credit risk analysis.
+It offers a rich set of variables that enable robust modeling and insights into the factors influencing loan performance and default risk.

 ## Key Components of Credit Risk

 1. **Expected Losses**: These are the losses that can be reasonably forecasted based on historical data and statistical models.
 They include: